It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Main Results

-The proof of the proposition is based on the fact that the positive result \eqref{assum:no_sol} is \textbf{strong enough}, not only to imply the ``all" condition \eqref{mmse0}, but also to imply that the entropy of the posterior is of smaller order of magnitude than the entropy of the prior (see Proposition \ref{prop:ent_post}).
+The proof of the proposition is based on the fact that the ``all" condition \eqref{mmse0} implies that the entropy of the posterior is of smaller order of magnitude than the entropy of the prior (see Proposition \ref{prop:ent_post}).
 This property allows us to conclude that the left hand side of \eqref{ineq:key_id1} is $(1-o(1))H(\theta)$ which concludes the proof.

 Now we present the main technical result of the present work.
-We establish that if Proposition \ref{prop:lb} is tight, that is if \eqref{assum:no_sol} can be proven to be true when $n \geq (1+\epsilon)n^*$ for arbitrary $\epsilon>0$, then \eqref{assum:no_sol} is a sufficient to establish that the \textit{the all-or-nothing phenomenon} holds at sample size $n^*$ as well.
+We establish that if Proposition \ref{prop:lb} is tight, that is if \eqref{mmse0} can be proven to be true when $n \geq (1+\epsilon)n^*$ for arbitrary $\epsilon>0$, then \eqref{mmse0} is a sufficient to establish that the \textit{the all-or-nothing phenomenon} holds at sample size $n^*$ as well.